Decision to keep next-gen of promoters out of Infosys was wrong: Narayana Murthy

 Changing his view on the matter, Murthy now opines, nationality, heritage, and lineage shouldn’t be of consideration as long as the candidate has the best competence for a position.
 Having said that, he added, “But one has to work through the proper process of maturing in the organisation before being given a suitable position or responsibility.”

-Commenting on the same, the non-executive Chairman of Infosys, Nandan Nilekani said, “I think, we should not practice reverse discrimination as well.”
+Commenting on the same, the non-executive Chairman of Infosys, Nandan Nilekani said, “I think, we should not practise reverse discrimination as well.”

-Although none of the founder's children have worked for Infosys in the past 40 years, Murthy’s son Rohan Murty had a short stint at the company.
-Back in 2013, when Murthy was bought back to Infosys as Executive Chairman, he had bought his son along as his executive assistant.
+Although none of the founders’ children have worked for Infosys in the past 40 years, Murthy’s son Rohan Murty had a short stint at the company.
+Back in 2013, when Murthy was brought back to Infosys as Executive Chairman, he had bought his son along as his executive assistant.
 The father and son duo, however, had left the company in 2014.